zazuko/trifid/README.md

 Once it is started you can access for example http://localhost:8080/data/person/sheldon-cooper .
 An example on using Docker can be found at [lod.opentransportdata.swiss](https://github.com/zazuko/lod.opentransportdata.swiss).

+#### Trifid environment variables

+You can change its behavior by changing the following environment variable:

+    TRIFID_CONFIG config-sparql.json

+This overrides the default configuration `config.json`.

+#### Use the pre built image

+If you do not want to build your own Docker image, you can pull the official image from Dockerhub:

+    docker pull zazuko/trifid

 ### Reverse Proxy